LostArtefacts/TRX/docs/tr2/README.md

 - added graphics effects, waterfalls to the savegame so that they now persist on load
 - added a pickup overlay display when Lara pulls the dagger from the dragon
 - added an option to fix the breakable floor descending glitch
-- added an option to fix jumping against walls in a certain way allowing teleporting
+- added an option to fix wall glitches, or to use TR1 wall glitch behaviour
 - added an option to disable swing cancelling
 - added an option to disable lean jumping
 - added an option to disable smooth wall deflection when Lara comes to a stop at a wall, similar to TR1